MahmoudElmahalawy/reactnd-evaluate-news-articles/README.md

 ### Launching

 -   Start server on port 8081 with `npm run start`.
--   Run client on port 8080 in development mode with `npm run build-dev`.
+-   Run client side on port 8080 in development mode with `npm run build-dev`.

 ### Building

--   Build project in with `npm run build-prod`.
+-   Build project with `npm run build-prod`.

 ### Testing

--   Test using with `npm run test`.
+-   Test using `npm run test`.